NEET/JEE Coaching Scholarship

 Answer:

-The answer is the option (iv).
+The answer is option (iv).

 Question:3

-At equilibrium the rate of dissolution of a solid solute in a volatile liquid solvent is __________.
+At equilibrium, the rate of dissolution of a solid solute in a volatile liquid solvent is __________.

 (i) less than the rate of crystallisation